turingschool-examples/jsFun-FE-legacy-repo/scope/README.md

 ```

-In order to return the result, you should replace the value of the `result` variable with an array of objects that denotes which order the `console.logs()` run, and what values they log.
+In order to return the result, you should replace the value of the `result` variable with an array of objects that denotes which order the `// Log` comments run, and what values they log.
 For example, the above exercise would be solved like so:

 ```js
 let text = 'Hello World!';